Andy-Liu66/Ad_hoc_task/Curve fitting/README.md

-# Run Curve fitting using different models for professor Yueh.
+# Run Curve fitting using different models for professor Yueh (2019/9/11).